 • Receiving an approved call.

 In general terms, EPC ministers are expected to hold a high view of Scripture and be able to “receive and adopt the system of doctrine contained in the Westminster Confession of Faith and Catechisms of this Church as containing the system of doctrine taught in Holy Scripture.”
 Those seeking ordination in the EPC must put in writing any exceptions they may have to the Westminster standards.
-Presbytery votes to disallow them or to allow them if they are not considered affecting the Confession’s system of doctrine.
+The ordination candidate’s presbytery will then vote to either disallow the exception, or allow if the candidate’s exception(s) is/are not considered affecting the Confession’s system of doctrine.

 The following resources in printable PDF format are handy references for candidates exploring ordination.